afronski/awsgentleman-live-stream-examples/README.md

-# `awsgentleman-vpc-example`
+# `awsmaniac-vpc-example`

 ## What is it?

-It is an example for *AWS VPC* that I have prepared for the live stream session for [AWS Gentleman](https://awsgentleman.com/live).
+It is an example for *AWS VPC* that I have prepared for the live stream session for [AWS Maniac](https://awsmaniac.com/live).

 ## Live Stream 2: Amazon VPC and AWS Networking